The future of thermal design – earlier electrothermal analysis

 A semiconductor vendor for example, can now support their customers by supplying both electrical spice files and thermal BCI-ROMs.
 The customer can create a thermal BCI-ROM of the PCB, connect them together with other thermal BCI-ROMs and electrical models to quickly assemble a functional schematic representation of their product that captures all electrothermal behavior.

-Functional Schematic representation of electrothermal behavior - Simcenter Flotherm BCI-ROM technology supporting electrothermal circuit simulation
+Functional Schematic representation of electrothermal behavior - Simcenter Flotherm BCI-ROM technology supporting electrothermal circuit simulation aids the future of thermal design

 Functional Schematic representation of electrothermal behavior

 The availability of an accurate electrothermal functional schematic early in the design process brings together thermal and electrical design to enable concurrent design at the system level.
-The electrical design benefits from an understanding from the beginning of how the electrical functionality and performance of the product will be impacted by temperature and temperature differences.
+The electrical design engineer benefits from an understanding from the beginning of how the electrical functionality and performance of the product will be impacted by temperature and temperature differences.
 The thermal designer benefits by gaining access to accurate power dissipation values far earlier in the design process, early visibility on what components are likely to need remedial thermal action, and the ability to design power control strategies from the onset.

 Smartphone Power Control, Thermal Throttling – Digital Electronics Example

-Processor 3D thermal model and BCI-ROM
+Processor 3D thermal model and generating a BCI-ROM

 Let’s focus first on the processor.
 In Simcenter Flotherm, the processor model looks like this: